-4.8 Tool Pedestal
+4.9 Tool Pedestal

-The tool pedestal is held to the top of the cross-slide with four bolts with T nuts.
+The tool pedestal is held to the top of the cross-slide with four M 10 T-nuts.
+The pedestal may be rotated by loosening the T-nuts.
+Be certain to uniformly tighten the four nuts.

-A T-slot is machined on top of the pedestal that will accommodate most common tool posts.
+A T-slot is machined on top of the pedestal which will accommodate most common tool posts.

-4.9 Tail Stock
+4.10 Tail Stock

 The tail stock may be positioned along its V-way by releasing the lock with the lock handle.
-The tail stock can also be locked with the nut located on the operator side of the tail stock.
 The quill may be locked with the quill lock at any position along its travel.
 The tail stock may be centered with the spindle through the set screw on the tail stock base.

-4.10 Coolant System
+4.11 Coolant System

-The coolant piping system is mounted to the rear of the saddle with two screws.
-A 1/2 inch diameter hose connects the piping to the pump and reservoir located in the right pedestal base (see Figure 5).
-Access is through the right side through a back access panel.
-The reservoir holds 13 gallons of coolant and may be filled through the access, or by pouring the coolant into the chip pan.
+The coolant piping system may be mounted to the rear of the saddle with two screws.
+A 1/2 inch diameter hose connects the piping to the pump and reservoir located in the right pedestal base (see Figure 4).
+Access is through the right side.
+The reservoir holds 2 1/2 gallons of coolant and may be filled through the access, or by pouring the coolant into the chip pan.